 Classes will be held weekday mornings, and will consist of discussion, experiential exploration, and hands-on activities.
 The program will emphasize core learning skills that lead to success in any learning environment, such as effective reading strategies, planning and editing a piece of writing, critical thinking, research strategies, and self-advocacy.

 Students will be encouraged to stretch themselves not only in the classroom, but in exploring new activities and developing meaningful relationships with self, staff, and peers.
 A key goal of the Summer Session is to develop beneficial habits in academics, relationships, and lifestyle choices.

 Department Director: Kate McKernan

 Come join us for a Vermont summer of personal, social, and academic growth!
-Earn English and other credits; learn effective reading, writing, and researching strategies; improve critical thinking; become a better self-advocate; hike; swim; create art; make new friends; and become your best self!
+Come for 3 weeks or 6 weeks.
+Earn English and other credits; learn effective reading, writing, and researching strategies; improve critical thinking; hike; swim; create art; make new friends; and become your best self!

 © 2009-2014 The Association of Boarding Schools